OWASP/www-project-cyber-controls-matrix/index.md

 #### Growth

-Design principles of easy contribution, accelerated growth, and continuous improvement have shaped the OCCM.
+The OCCM has been designed with the principles of easy contribution, accelerated growth, and continuous improvement.
 Once a new control is added and normalized, it is automatically mapped to every other control across all standards.
 There is no longer a need for an analyst to search for a mapping between two different standards or create their own.
 Every standard in the OCCM is automatically mapped to every other standard, exponentially increasing its scope.

 ## Industry Perspectives